resohead/posts/inertia-hot-reload-mix/index.md

 });

 ```
-> This should install any additional dev dependencies.
+> :tip:

-> Remember to restart the npm process to ensure your webpack changes are picked up
+> This should install any additional dev dependencies but remember to restart the npm process to ensure your webpack changes are picked up

 Optional:
 ```